Samsung/tizen-docs/docs/what-is-tizen/versions/tizen-4-0.md

 Figure.
 Evolution of Tizen

-In addition the previous achievements, Tizen 4.0 presents more advances in development environment, configuration, and maintenance, which are invigorating the Tizen ecosystem in every respect.
+In addition to the previous achievements, Tizen 4.0 presents more advances in development environment, configuration, and maintenance, which are invigorating the Tizen ecosystem in every respect.

 The key features are as follows: